 If you you’re a parent thinking that the Florida Pirate Cruise is just for kids, think again.
 When they say “All Ages” they mean it.
 The crew had us laughing out loud with jokes that clearly went over the kids’ heads but kept us all entertained.

-Tips for Visiting the Florida Pirate Cruise
+Tips for Visiting the Pirate Cruise Fort Myers Beach

 - Wear sunscreen, sunglasses (link to my favorite pair), or a hat (link to my “vacation hat”).
 The Florida sun is brutal and you’ll be exposed everywhere on the ship except inside the galley.